Are Student Loans Haram or Halal?

 Student loans are considered haram by many Islamic scholars and experts.
 So what’s the alternative?

 - Save up before you go.
 Even if uni is non-negotiable, you don’t need to go the second you leave school.
 Take a few years to earn some money and save up for your studies in advance.
-If you find it difficult to set money aside, joining a committee or ROSCA can help you become a more reliable saver.
+If you find it difficult to set money aside, joining a kamiti or money club can help you become a more reliable guard of your money.

 - Live at home.
 Avoid taking out a maintenance loan by going to a uni close to home (or doing an Open University degree).
 You can avoid most of the big expenses like accommodation and use savings or grants to pay for tuition.